 Manufacturers continue to compete on who would get the latest device in the hands of consumers first?

 Very few of them are considering the security issues associated with data access & management as well as with that of the IoT devices themselves.

-But what is the largest security challenges currently plaguing the field of IoT-connected devices?
+But what are the largest security and privacy challenges, currently plaguing the field of IoT-connected devices?

 1. Insufficient testing and updating

 Currently, there are over 23 billion IoT connected devices worldwide.
 This number will further rise up to reach 30 billion by 2020 and over 60 billion by the end of 2025.
 This massive wave of new gadgets doesn’t come without a cost.

 In fact, one of the main problems with tech companies building these devices is that they are too careless when it comes to handling device-related security risks.